hiiakku/CRIME-KIOSK-/README.md

 ![alt text](https://github.com/hiiakku/CRIME-KIOSK-/blob/master/Crime%20Kiosk%20Website/web/2016dowry.jpg)

 # Some observations
-*	Crime head "Kidnapping" follows a uptrend for years 2014-2016 as there is a continuous increase in the number of cases registered.
+*	Crime head "Kidnapping" follows a uptrend for years 2014-2016 with a continuous increase in the number of registered cases.
 *	Crime head "Murder" has witnessed a decrement of 10 % in the number of crime cases reported.
 *	Crime head "Robbery" has a decreasing trend for 2014-2016 time gap.
 *	Crime head "Rape" has seen a growth in the gap of 2015-2016.
 *	Crime head "Dowry Deaths" has the lowest proportion in overall crime and has a static rate over the past years.